Self-avoiding walks and polygons on hyperbolic graphs: Lower bounds for

 It is natural to expect that among vertices $x$ of the same layer, $|W_n(x)|$ is minimized when $x$ has $3$ next layer neighbours.
 Moreover, if $u\in S_4$ and $v\in S_5$ are vertices of the same layer, then we expect that $|W_n(u)|\geq |W_n(v)|$.
 With these considerations in mind we introduce four sequences $a_n,b_n,c_n$ and $d_n$ satisfying the following recurrence relations: \begin{multicols}{2}

 \end{multicols} \begin{multicols}{2}

-\columnbreak \end{multicols} One can come up with those relations by considering a SAW in $W_n(x)$ for some $x$ in $S_2$ or $S_5$, and each time our SAW visits a vertex in $S_4$, we `pretend' that it will move in its next step as if it was at a vertex in $S_5$.
+\columnbreak \end{multicols} One can come up with those relations by considering a SAW in $W_n(x)$ for some $x$ in $S_2$ or $S_5$, and each time our SAW visits a vertex in $S_4$, `pretend' that it will move in its next step as if it was at a vertex in $S_5$.
 The sequences $a_n$ and $b_n$ correspond to $|W_n(x)|$ for $x$ in $S_2$ and $S_5$, respectively, while $c_n$ and $d_n$ correspond to $|W^+ _n(x)|$, $|W^- _n(x)|$ for $x$ in $S_2$ and $S_5$, respectively.
+Notice that it is impossible for $2$ neighbouring vertices in the same layer to both belong to $S_2$, because, otherwise, their common previous layer neighbour has only $2$ next layer neighbours.
+Thus both same layer neighbours of a vertex $u\in S_2$ lie either in $S_4$ or $S_5$.
+This explains why the term $d_{n-1}$ appears in the recurrence relations of $a_n$ and $c_n$.

 We claim that